Junon72/Milestone3/README.md

 Css validation was performed online with ['Jigsaw W3 CSS validator'](https://jigsaw.w3.org/css-validator).
 The browser and device compatibility was tested using different browsers and browser development tools.
-Some issues came up on testing the site on actual devices.
-For example, dynamically created tool buttons don't show up on iPad, but on phone they do.
+Some issues came up on testing the site on actual mobile devices.
+For example, dynamically created tool buttons which were behaving expectedly on desktop and laptop browsers don't show up on iPad, but on phone they do.
+Also the hidden overflow on x axis of the body element does not seem to work on actual mobile devices, which makes the image on the register page spill over on small screens.

 ## JavaScript